schmiatz/agave/docs/src/operations/guides/validator-failover.md

 ###  Transition Process
 #### Active Validator
 * Wait for a restart window
-* Set identity to unstaked "junk" identity
+* Set identity to unstaked identity
 * Correct symbolic link to reflect this change
 * Copy the tower file to the inactive validator